 Ideal for Working Nurses, International Medical Graduates, and Others

-The online MSN-FNP offers a flexible pathway into primary care for bachelor’s-qualified nurses and other students who hold a BSN who want to serve families.
+The online MS-FNP offers a flexible pathway into primary care for bachelor’s-qualified nurses and other students who hold a BSN who want to serve families.
 These include:

 Please note: all applicants, regardless of background, must hold a BSN degree in order to apply.